-Why Do Your Pores Look Bigger?
+Why Your Pores Might Look Huge?
 There are a number of reasons why your pores might look bigger than they should.
 Below are the five most common causes:

 1. Hormonal Changes Hormonal changes can affect your pores.
 Both men and women are susceptible to hormonal changes.
 During the late 30s and 40s, women tend to notice that the pores on their face start to enlarge.
 Men suffer from hormonal changes, too.
 During their 30s and 80s, men tend to notice enlarged pores, especially on the nose and forehead as well as increased oily skin.

 2. Age As you grow older, your skin will look increasingly different.
 Many of your skin’s pores will start to enlarge and your skin will become drier and less plump.
 Your skin is naturally more oily when you are young, but as you age, the natural oil production in your skin diminishes.
 This can make your skin look thin and wrinkled.